United States Army Biological Warfare Laboratories: Cold War

 The USBWL were the United States' front-line defense against BW during the first half of the Cold War.

 Disestablishment

-In 1969, the USBWL ceased to exist when President Richard Nixon disestablished all offensive BW studies and directed the destruction of all stock piles of BW agents and munitions.
+In 1969, the USBWL ceased to exist when President Richard Nixon disestablished all offensive BW studies and directed the destruction of all stockpiles of BW agents and munitions.

 Operations

 At Fort Detrick, the USBWL consisted of various labs and divisions, including: